seblu/absr/README.rst

 ABD
 ---
-*abd* (aka Archlinux Builder Daemon) is a tool which build new version of packages when they are updated.
+*abd* (aka Archlinux Build Daemon) is a tool which build new version of packages when they are updated.

 ATC